symptom-guides

 Signs of Ovulation: How to Know When You're Ovulating

-The most reliable signs of ovulation — LH surge, egg-white cervical mucus, BBT rise, mittelschmerz — and how to use them together for accurate ovulation
+The most reliable signs of ovulation.
+LH surge, egg-white cervical mucus, BBT rise, mittelschmerz, and how to use them together for accurate ovulation detection.

-Ovulation is not a feeling or a date on a calendar — it's a physiological event driven by a hormonal cascade, and it leaves detectable signatures before, during, and after it happens.
-Tracking these signatures accurately is the basis of both fertility awareness and understanding your cycle.
+Ovulation is not a feeling or a date on a calendar.
+It is a physiological event driven by a hormonal cascade, and it leaves detectable signals before, during, and after it happens.
+Tracking these signals accurately is the basis of both fertility awareness and understanding your cycle.
 The Four Primary Signs 1.
 LH Surge (Ovulation Test Strips) What it is: The luteinizing hormone surge triggers final egg maturation and follicle rupture.
-LH rises dramatically over 12–24 hours, peaks, then falls.
+LH rises dramatically over 12 to 24 hours, peaks, then falls.
 What it tells you: An LH surge is about to complete.
-Ovulation typically follows 24–36 hours after the surge begins — so a positive test today means ovulation tomorrow or the day after.
-How to detect it: Urine LH test strips (ovulation predictor kits).
-A positive test shows two lines of equal darkness, or a "peak" on a digital OPK.
-Test twice daily during the expected surge window — once in the morning (not first morning urine; mid morning is better) and once in the afternoon.
+Ovulation typically follows 24 to 36 hours after the surge begins.
+A positive test today means ovulation is likely tomorrow or the day after.
+How to detect it: Use urine LH test strips, also called ovulation predictor kits.
+A positive test shows two lines of equal darkness, or a peak reading on a digital OPK.
+Test twice daily during the expected surge window.
+Once in the morning, not first morning urine, mid morning is better, and once in the afternoon.
 The surge can be brief and missed with once daily testing.
-Sensitivity matters: Standard strips detect LH at 20–40 mIU/mL.
-Lower sensitivity strips (10 mIU/mL) catch surges earlier and are useful for PCOS monitorin
+Sensitivity matters: Standard strips detect LH at 20 to 40 mIU/mL.
+Lower sensitivity strips at 10 mIU/mL catch surges earlier and